jmattick/asteroids/README.md

 ```

 The results of the test_k function are shown below.
 This identified 8 as the optimal k
-value resulting in an accuracy of 0.8947 when tested using the development dataset.
+value resulting in an f1 score of 0.6408 when tested using the development dataset.
 ![k optimization](knn_k_tests.png)

 ### Baseline Models

 To help evaluate performance of the models, two baseline models were used.
 The
 DummyClassifier from sklearn was used with either a stratified strategy or a most_popular
 strategy.
-The accuracy was 0.7354 for the stratified baseline and 0.8335 for the most_frequent
+The f1 score was 0.1714 for the stratified baseline and 0.0 for the most_frequent
 baseline model using the development dataset.
 Both the KNN and SVM models performed better than
 the baseline.